Upload template

 Step 1: Become a contributor

-To submit a template to the community templates, when logged into the Testnet Marketplace, navigate to My Templates and complete the form to become an allowlisted template contributor.
+To submit a template to the Marketplace, when logged into the Cloud Marketplace, navigate to My Templates and complete the form to become an allowlisted template contributor.

 Show me